, , , , , ,

 The irony wasn’t lost on me that it was another firm handshake and a cheeky grin that had got me into this situation.
 A situation very much of my own making.

 You see, a few hours earlier, my friends and I had paddled through the gentle ripples around Nadi’s expensive resorts towards our two new friends: a pair of local fishermen with broad grins and a penchant, it appeared, for helping out cost-cutting backpackers.
-We settled onto the canary yellow slats on their boat, the engine rumbling, and soon snaked away from the manicured palm trees of the luxury resorts.
+We settled onto the canary yellow slats on their weathered boat, the engine rumbling, and soon snaked away from the manicured palm trees of the luxury resorts.

 Where were we going?
 No idea.
 I’d heard fisherman one – the younger chap, with a wicked grin and bucket hat – mention Qalito Island yesterday, and a quick Google had shown me a proper atoll utopia.